-Because of the significant amount of out-of-pocket payments required by traditional Medicare, a booming market of private-sector insurance products has grown up around the government programs.
-These Medicare-related insurance products are one of the fastest-growing segments of the U.S. health insurance industry overall.
-And they are the part of the market on which a smart consumer should focus his or her attention.
-Medicare Info's mission is to help seniors understand these products and provide tools to assist in the decision making process.
+Because of the significant amount of out-of-pocket payments that may be required by Original Medicare, a booming market of private-sector insurance products has grown up around the government programs.
+These Medicare-related insurance products could be one of the fastest-growing segments of the U.S. health insurance industry overall.
+And they are the part of the market on which consumers may want to focus his or her attention.
+Medicare Info's mission is to help people understand these products and provide tools to assist in the decision making process.

 The market for private-sector Medicare-related coverages can be described as including :